SmogDr/edar_coursebook/docs/02-rprog1.md

 <div class="rmdnote">
 <p>If you forget to put the comma in the indexing for a dataframe (e.g., <code>fibonacci_seq[1:2]</code>), you will index out the <em>columns</em> that fall at that position or positions.
 To avoid confusion, I suggest that you always use indexing with a comma when working with dataframes.</p>
 </div>

+## Course Exercises

+- Simple questions about packages, environment, objects, classes
+- Run a few of these commands in the console
+- Save a few in an R script

+## Homework

+- `swirl` or `learnr`